grz0zrg/fsynth/README.md

 This is a web. additive/spectral/granular synthesizer/sequencer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)

-Fragment basically capture slices of a WebGL canvas at the display refresh rate and translate RGBA pixels value to notes, the notes are then interpreted and played by one of the synthesis engine method.
+Fragment basically capture slices of a WebGL canvas at the display refresh rate and translate RGBA pixels value to notes, the notes are then interpreted and played by one of the synthesis engine method, with the additive synthesis engine, this is actually like generating the sound spectrum by code.

 The content of the WebGL canvas is produced on the GPU by a collaborative GLSL script, this make it extremely fast and easy to do any kinds of pixels manipulations.

-Fragment has many features making it a bliss to produce any kind of sounds, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.
+Fragment has many features making it a bliss to produce any kind of sounds associated (or not) with visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.

-Fragment can also be used for live coding visuals, either exclusively like ShaderToy or with sounds, the visual can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound, canvas inputs can be quite fun to use with generated visuals!
+Fragment can be used for live coding visuals, either exclusively like ShaderToy or with sounds, the visual can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound, canvas inputs can be quite fun to use with generated visuals!

-This is a sort of [Shadertoy](https://www.shadertoy.com) for audio synthesis where the visual content produced is a spectrogram, it is compatible with most shaders written for it.
+This is a sort of [Shadertoy](https://www.shadertoy.com) with a special kind of audio data source, it is compatible with most shaders written for it.

 Fragment is quite modular and has several external app. such as an external GLSL editor which can directly connect to the sharedb server and a native additive synthesis engine which communicate via the WebSocket API, a WIP IanniX/OSC relay is also available and more is to come!